 As a past international sports person Brendan was fortunate enough to represent Australia for 13 years as a swimmer and was the Paralympic Champion, World Champion, World Record holder, Commonwealth Games and Australian multiple medallist.
 Brendan has been privileged to lead the Australian team on several occasions, such as the Australian Team Captain for the 1996 Atlanta Paralympic Games, and as the Opening Ceremony flag bearer in Sydney 2000 – Australia’s most successful sporting team.
 Brendan is an inductee in the Sunshine Coast Sports Hall of Fame, Swimming Queensland Hall of Fame, and a ‘Sporting Legend’ in Queensland’s Sports Hall of Fame.

 As a professional engineer Brendan worked on projects in Australia and overseas on the Oil Rigs in the North Sea.
 Brendan was the Institution of Engineers, Australia, Professional Engineer of the Year in 2000.
-Brendan is also a professional sport scientist (Level 2) and high performance manager with Exercise & Sports Science Australia (ESSA).
+Brendan is also a professional sport scientist (Level 2) and high-performance manager.

 Real-world experience has been attained as an Australian team member for the past 8 Paralympic Games and numerous world championships.
 This includes being an athlete at the 1988 Seoul, 1992 Barcelona, 1996 Atlanta and 2000 Sydney games; and as a sport scientist at the 2004 Athens, 2008 Beijing, 2012 London and 2016 Rio games.